JDGETS/machine2014/bbb/README.md

 4. $ make install-deps
 5. $ install vim and screen from apt-get : sudo apt-get install screen vim
 6. copy .bashrc and .screenrc from the scripts folder to the home directory
-7. copy the .ssh folder to the home directory
+7. add your public key and copy the authorized_keys to ~/.ssh/ dont forget to commit the changes to authorized_keys
 8. copy interfaces file from the script folder to /etc/network/